Extraction of salt — Strategic Scorecard

 -

-ER06Market Contestability & Exit Friction 4View ER06 attribute detailsThe salt extraction industry presents significant barriers to entry and high exit frictions, contributing to moderate-high market contestability.
+ER06Market Contestability & Exit Friction 2 solutions 4View ER06 attribute detailsThe salt extraction industry presents significant barriers to entry and high exit frictions, contributing to moderate-high market contestability.
 New entrants face substantial hurdles including massive capital requirements, difficulty in acquiring economically viable salt deposits, and lengthy, complex permitting processes.

 - Capital & Resource Access: Initial investments are significant, and access to prime underground deposits or vast coastal land for solar evaporation is often controlled by incumbents.